James P. Scanlan, Attorney at Law

 [iii] The presentation of the relative differences is somewhat different from the way I usually illustrate relative differences (which typically involves risk ratios for the favorable outcome with AGs’ rate in the numerator and risk ratios for the adverse outcome rate with DG’s rate as the numerator).
 But the manner of presentation makes no differences as to the issues addressed.

-[iv] But see the Employment Tests sub-page of the Scanlan’s Rule page as to reasons why lowering a test cutoff in fact reduces the racial impact of an employment test (where test scores do not determine who is selected from among persons who pass the test).
+[iv] But see the Employment Tests sub-page of the Scanlan’s Rule page as to reasons why lowering a test cutoff in fact reduces the racial impact of an employment test (where test scores do not determine who is selected from among persons who pass the test), a matter further developed in Section, at pages 27-32 of “The Mismeasure of Discrimination.”.